FindingWatch/JI/README.md

 # JI Assignment Resource
-This Repository contain some resource of JI Assignment
+This repository contain some resource of JI assignment